RogueRope/SurvivalGuide/cancellation.md

 ## Corona Cancellation

-Let's start by addressing the very small elephant in the room: if the event is not legal under Belgian or local laws, it shall not take place.
+Let's start by addressing the elephant in the room: if the event is not legal under Belgian or local laws, it shall not take place.
 Furthermore, in this case, everyone will receive a **full refunds** for all costs \(tickets, drink vouchers\) there are no hidden fees deducted.
 If you paid X euro's, we'll send you your X euro's back via bank transfer.

-If you are living in a foreign country, and you are not allowed by your local laws or Belgian laws to spend time with us, you can also get a refund.
+If you are living in a foreign country, and you are not allowed by your local laws or Belgian laws to spend time with us, you can also get a full refund.

+## Orga Cancelation

+In case something happens which makes us cancel the camp, for example sickness of the orga crew, you will get a full refund.

 ## Personal Cancellation

 If you can't attend for personal reasons \(sickness, change of plans, ... \) you can resell or gift your tickets.
-In this case, let the organizers know so we can assist you with this, the assumption is we'll be working with a waiting list.
+In this case, let the organizers know so we can update the guest list and send the last minute info to the new ticket holder.
+If you don't know anyone to take your ticket, and we have people on the waiting list, you can get a refund of 85% of the ticket price.
+If we don't have people on the waiting list, we can't make any refund promises but we will do our best to make you a deal.
+Also in this case send an [contact the orga](contact.md).

 ## Early termination of the event.